biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >>
 >> Import permit from Ruokavirasto (Finnish Food Authority) is needed.
 >>
 >> The processing of the import permit takes **1-4 weeks** and costs **€172** in accordance with Regulation 1093/2025 of the Ministry of Agriculture and Forestry.
 The invoice will be sent after the permit is granted.
 If you selected urgent processing for the application, the processing takes less than 2 weeks and costs €307, including the import permit price of €172 and the urgency surcharge of €135.
-It is recommended to collectivaly apply for samples maybe with other projects or working groups.
+It is recommended to collectively apply for samples maybe with other projects or working groups.
 Different species, samples types, and imports from different locations are possible to be combined within one import permit!
 >>
 >> Import permits are **valid for 2 years** after which a new import permit must be applied for.
 Mention all references you need for billing in the application!
 >>